Jantri-3/Steganography/README.md

 The usage of payload.py is:
 - For the normal use:
-    - python3 payload.py plaintext.txt
+    - `python3 payload.py plaintext.txt`
 - For the use including the time (include step4):
-    - python3 payload.py plaintext.txt y
+    - `python3 payload.py plaintext.txt y`

 The result will be stored in payload.txt

-## Payload embedding
+## Embedding the payload
+To embed a created payload into a picture you have to pass a payload as a .txt file and a .png image shown as follows:

+`python3 png_steganography.py /path/to/payload /path/to/image`

+The picture with the embedded payload will be stored in the current working directory.

 ## Statistics
 In order to run the anylisis.py we need to specify 2 image files.
 Ideally an image altered with the steganography used in the project and the original file without any kind of payload embedded.
 The usage of analysis.py is:
 - General usage
-    - python3 analysis.py path/of/processedImage /path/of/original/image
+    - `python3 analysis.py path/of/processedImage /path/of/original/image`
 - To replicate the data shown in the documentation
-    -  python3 analysis.py ./EvenLongerPayloadGhostwithFlower.png ./GhostWithFlower_original.png
+    -  `python3 analysis.py ./EvenLongerPayloadGhostwithFlower.png ./GhostWithFlower_original.png`
-    -  python3 analysis.py ./ShortPayloadGhostwithFlower.png ./GhostWithFlower_original.png
+    -  `python3 analysis.py ./ShortPayloadGhostwithFlower.png ./GhostWithFlower_original.png`

 ## Extracting the payload
 ## Revealing the plaintext

 # Documentation
 Here is the documentation of the project together with a short description of what every team member has done for the project.

 We have divided the work by phases, Juan Trillo Carreras has been in charge of leading the project as well as creating the scripts of the payload creation and latter analysis of the results.
 However ,the ideas behind the payload creation were actually a group effort as a "brainstorming" process has been taken into consideration to have more than one steganography techinque.